Krokodyl/dokapon-english/README.md

 - A translation must always end with **{EL}** (EL for End of Line)
 - A translation must be segmented by line breaks with **{NL}** (NL for New Line).
 - A segment cannot be longer than **30** printed characters.
+- Table 6 doesn't use {EL} because the **names have a fixed size** (8 for the items, 8 for the armor/weapons/shields including the icon, 6 for the castles, 9 for the continents, etc.)

 Special code | In game
 ------------ | -------------